Spine Surgery San Francisco

 Sometimes, excessive bones are removed, such as the facet joint or pars interarticularis, to cause instability.
 If there is instability, fusion should be considered.
 The decision regarding the type of fusion—posterior, posterolateral, anterior, or lateral—as well as use of internal fixation such as pedicle screw fixation, should be made.

-to find out if you are a candidate for Revision Spine Surgery.
+to find out if you are a candidate for revision spine surgery in the San Francisco Bay area.